dmarx/ai-ethics-in-the-wild/README.md

 # Are these artifacts dangerous?

-* 2020-2021 ? - OpenAI witholds GPT-2, GPT-3, DALL-E checkpoints over safety concerns (checkpoints are later released unmodified)
+* 2020-2021 ? - OpenAI witholds GPT-2, CLIP checkpoints over safety concerns.
+Checkpoints are later released unmodified (GPT-3 and DALL-E still unreleased, but seemingly for commercial opportunity rather than safety concerns)

 * 2022 - August - The publc release of stable diffusion stirs concerns in the professional art community and attracts criticism over safety concerns